In this article, explore WeChat Pay for foreigners. Uncover its access, features, and benefits for seamless transactions in China.

 Employment laws are different in every country, and the countries of Europe are no exception.
 As a US citizen, you won’t have the same rights as a citizen of the European country you want to move to.
 But exactly what rights you will have, and what sort of documentation you’ll need, varies from place to place.
 You might find you don’t need to get a visa before traveling, but don’t take it as read.

-In Germany, for example, US citizens are allowed to enter the country without a visa and apply for a EU work permit once they’re there¹.
-But if you want to work or live in Norway for more than 90 days, you’ll need a residence permit, which you should apply for via Norway’s US embassy or consulate².
+In Germany, for example, US citizens are allowed to enter the country without a visa and apply for a EU work permit once they’re there or to be a freelancer.¹ But if you want to work or live in Norway for more than 90 days, you’ll need a residence permit, which you should apply for via Norway’s US embassy or consulate².

 The key thing to remember is this: as an American citizen, you don’t automatically have the right to work in Europe.
 You’ll have to apply for that right via whatever system your chosen country has in place.